Kuuuube/Artisan_Stock_Checker/discord_webhook_script.md

     `{Link}` sends a link to the mousepad's store page.

-4. Optionally, edit `delay = ` in `config.cfg` to change the delay in seconds between checking stock.
-This delay is called a second time for the cart check when an item passes the intial stock check.
+4. Optionally, edit the delays in `config.cfg` to change the delay in seconds between checking stock, checking cart, and request fail.

 5. Run `check_artisan_stock_webhook.py`